Double check: Chess

 The most common form of double check involves one piece moving to deliver check and revealing a discovered check at the same time from a piece it had been blocking.
-The only possible reply to a double check is a king move, as it is impossible to block or capture both checking pieces at once (though the king move may capture one of these pieces).
+The only possible reply to a double check is a king move, as it is impossible to block or capture both checking pieces at once.

 In exceptional circumstances, it is possible for the moved piece in a double check to not give check.
 The only way for this to happen in orthodox chess is by way of an en passant capture.
 In the position shown from Gundersen–Faul, 1928, Black has just played 14...g7–g5.
 White replies 15.hxg6 #.
 The result is a double check even though the white pawn does not give check: one check is given by the rook, discovered by the capturing pawn's move; the other by the bishop, revealed by the captured pawn's removal.
 Such a double check is extremely rare in practical play, but it is sometimes found in chess problems.